 essay 2026-03-24

-The pipeline looked like this: pick topics from a series spec, launch parallel writing agents, run two review agents per episode (one for narrative quality, one for technical accuracy), compile findings, launch rewrite agents with specific fix lists, lint everything, generate audio, and push to a feed.
-The full cycle for seven episodes took one long session.
+The full production pipeline: pick topics, launch parallel writing agents, run two review agents per episode, compile findings, launch rewrite agents with fix lists, lint everything, generate audio, push to a feed.
+Seven episodes in one session.
+The research agents were the front end — everything else came after.

 What the swarms could not do